arashshams/Credit-Card-Customer-Default/README.md

 ![dataset](./Images/dataset.png)

 ## Modeling
-In this work, the following classifiers have been used and the final [recall](https://en.wikipedia.org/wiki/Precision_and_recall) and [f1](https://en.wikipedia.org/wiki/F-score) scores are compared as follows.
+In this work, the following classifiers have been used and the final [f1](https://en.wikipedia.org/wiki/F-score) scores are compared as follows.

 - Baseline Classifier ([DummyClassifier](https://scikit-learn.org/stable/modules/generated/sklearn.dummy.DummyClassifier.html))